 Step 4: The final finished kolam

 The steps explained above are only one way to generate this pattern as each person has their own style of functioning.
-In the initial learning stages a woman creates these dots –to--kolam patterns on a paper before creating them on ground.
-Once one becomes familiar with the process of creating simple kolams, the other ones- simple or complicated may be created according a personal style.
+In the initial learning stages a woman creates these dots –to--kolam patterns on paper before creating them on the ground.
+Once one becomes familiar with the process of creating simple kolams, the other ones- simple or complicated may be created according to a personal style.
 Thus there exist multitudes of kolam designs that can be generated from a simple matrix of dots.

-The pulli kolams look intricate and beautiful and are drawn according to one’s creativity.
+The Pulli Kolams look intricate and beautiful and are drawn according to one’s creativity.

 A Pulli Kolam